successible/cleanslate/README.md

 - Deploy the React static site on Render.
 Use this [public repo](https://github.com/successible/cleanslate).
 Use `pnpm run build` as the build command.
 Add the React section of your `.env` one by one as environmental variables.
 Also include `HASURA_GRAPHQL_ADMIN_SECRET`.
 Do not add any of them as a file.
 Make sure Auto-Deploy is enabled.

 Finally, add the following HTTP headers to the React static site.
 This is required for security.
-Do not forget to replace `mydomain.com` with you own domain!
+Do not forget to replace `mydomain.com` with your domain!

 ```
 /*, Strict-Transport-Security, max-age=31536000; includeSubDomains; preload